pantrypoints/sp/content/en/research/countries/china/xi/chapter-12f.md

 important guarantee to ensure that the construction of ecological civilization achieves practical results.
-As a major institutional arrangement of the Party Central Committee and the State Council on promoting the construction of ecological civilization and environmental protection since the 18th National Congress of the Communist Party of China, the central environmental protection inspectorate links environmental issues with political achievements, liberates environmental protection from the siege of local protectionism, and provides a strong driving force for fighting the battle against pollution.
+As a major institutional arrangement of the Party Central Committee and the State Council on promoting the construction of ecological civilization and environmental protection since the 18th National Congress of the CCP, the central environmental protection inspectorate links environmental issues with political achievements, liberates environmental protection from the siege of local protectionism, and provides a strong driving force for fighting the battle against pollution.
 Central environmental protection inspectors should strengthen their